-- 1. The system is converted to an upper-triangular system $\widehat{A}x = e$ (i.e. all coefficients below the main diagonal of \widehat{A} are zero) which has the same solution(s) as the original system. - 2.
-The new system $\widehat{Ax} = e$ is solved by backward substitution (we determine the solution $x{N-1} = e{N-1}$, and substitute the solution in \widehat{A} which produces a new upper-triangular system of dimension N-1 which can be solved in the same way).
+- 1. The system is converted to an upper-triangular system $\hat{A}x = e$ (i.e. all coefficients below the main diagonal of \hat{A} are zero) which has the same solution(s) as the original system. - 2.
+The new system $\hat{A}x = e$ is solved by backward substitution (we determine the solution $x{n-1} = e{n-1}$, and substitute the solution in \hat{A} which produces a new upper-triangular system of dimension n-1 which can be solved in the same way).

-Descriptions of the algorithm can be found in many sources, e.g., Wikipedia; the core idea is that in iteration i of the triangulation the element A(i,i) serves as the pivot element: from every row j > i we subtract the multiple A(j,i)/A(i,i) of row i.
-While Gaussian Elimination is typically not used when the coefficients in A and b are floating point numbers (here mainly iterative methods are used for determining approximate solutions), it plays an important role if the coefficients are from a domain where the equation is to be solved exactly (as in computer algebra systems).
-In this assignment we will consider the domain $\mathbb{Z}/p = \{0, 1, \dots, p-1\}$ where p is a prime number and arithmetic is integer arithmetic modulo p as implemented by the following C functions:
+Descriptions of the algorithm can be found in many sources, e.g. Wikipedia; the core idea is that in iteration i of the triangulation the element A(i,i) serves as the pivot element: from every row j > i we subtract the multiple A(j,i)/A(i,i) of row i.
+While Gaussian Elimination is typically not used when the coefficients in A and b are floating point numbers (here mainly iterative methods are used for determining approximate solutions), it plays an important role if the coefficients are integer or rational numbers and the equation is to be solved exactly (as in computer algebra systems).